OpenSourceEconomics/respy/doc/source/tutorial.rst

 Simulation and Estimation
 -------------------------

 Let us explore the basic capabilities of the **respy** package in this tutorial (`script <https://github.com/restudToolbox/package/blob/master/example/example.py>`_).
-We usually either want to simulate a synthetic sample form the  model or start an estimation run.
+We usually either want to simulate a synthetic sample from the  model or start an estimation run.
 Whatever the case, we always initialize an instance of the *RespyCls* first by passing in the path to the initialization file.
 ::

     from respy import RespyCls